Rev March 5, 2019

-E. Creating money, “out of thin air,” is very destructive to individuals, families, societies, nations, mankind and environments.
+E. Creating money, “out of thin air,” is very destructive to societies and nations.

 This formula maintains a constant money supply.

-These individuals reap huge profits by transferring value, energy, wealth and power from the money currently in circulation.
-This value, energy, wealth and power are transferred into the newly created money.
-They are taking money value, energy, wealth and power without placing commodities, trades, goods and services on the Open Market in exchange for it.
-Other individuals in the society lose money value, energy, wealth and power which are transferred to the individuals who first received the newly created money.
+These individuals reap huge profits by transferring value, energy, wealth, capital and power from the money currently in circulation.
+This value, energy, wealth, capital and power are transferred into the newly created money.
+They are taking money, value, energy, wealth, capital and power without placing commodities, trades, goods and services on the Open Market in exchange for it.
+The other individuals in the society lose money value, energy, wealth, capital and power which are transferred to the individuals who first received the newly created money.

 Money loses value when the money supply is expanded.
-It requires more money units to purchase the same commodities, trades, goods and services.
+It requires more money units to purchase the same commodities, trade, goods and services.

-100. Production doesn’t depend on the monetary system for survival.
+- Production doesn’t depend on the monetary system for prosperity.
 The monetary system depends on production for the value that is inherent in money.

-104. Production creates the power an individual, family, organization, society, nation, mankind and environments possess.
+- Production creates the power an individual, family, society and Nation possesses.